When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Instead of having to manually delete cookies every time you close your browser, you can just use an extension that lets you do it quickly.
 Cookie AutoDelete is one of the most popular ones.
 It's open-source, and it automatically deletes cookies when you close a tab.

 It's only available on Firefox, Chrome, and Microsoft Edge for now.
-On Opera, you can either get Self-Destructing Cookies (the extension Cookie AutoDelete got inspiration from), or use this tool that lets you install Chrome extensions on the browser.
+On Opera, you can either get Self-Destructing Cookies (the extension Cookie AutoDelete got inspiration from).

 Alternatively, if you use CyberGhost, you can use their Cookie Cleaner extension on Chrome and Firefox.
 It's got a nice look, and it's very straightforward.
 Plus, it's free to use so you don't need a subscription if you're not a CyberGhost user.